 - The epithelium may be removed at this point.

-- Your doctor will apply riboflavin drops to your eye.
+- One of our trained technicians will apply riboflavin drops to your eye.

 - An ultraviolet light will shine on your eye for 30 minutes.

 - Afterwards, you will receive eyedrops and after-care instructions.

 A stronger cornea will allow your eye to focus more easily, and may even have the chance to improve your vision.
 If you would like to have both eyes treated at the same time, or want to combine CXL with another procedure like a corneal implant, speak to Dr. Foulkes during your consultation.

 Unlike other keratoconus treatments, corneal cross-linking is largely preventative in nature.
 The goal of the procedure is to halt corneal deterioration in its earliest stages.
 Depending on the extent of your cornea’s deterioration, you may not to be an ideal candidate for the procedure.
 Dr. Foulkes can determine your candidacy at the initial consultation.

 Candidates for corneal cross-linking should:

 - Be older than 8 years old